Smithay/book/src/client/general/event_queues.md

    related to a mechanism of `wayland-client` that allows composition by delegating `Dispatch` implementations to fields of your state struct.
 This is detailed below.
 2. The second argument is a proxy representing the Wayland object with which this event is associated
-3. The first argument is an enum representing the content of the event.
+3. The third argument is an enum representing the content of the event.
 You are thus expected to match it in order to process it.
 4. The fourth argument is a reference to the user data associated with this object.
 5. The fifth argument is a reference to the underlying [`Connection`].
 Most of the time you will not need to